othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - Displays real-time pod status across all namespaces with health indicators
 - Shows resource utilization metrics for CPU, memory, and network
 - Scrapes the poller data for service availability metrics
-- Features a consolidated dashboard with service metrics and agent logs in one view
+- Features a consolidated dashboard with Kubernetes status, demo service metrics, health visualization, and agent logs in one view
 - Provides a separate detailed cluster status tab
 - Displays properly formatted terminal output including:
   - Correct rendering of ASCII box-drawing characters and tables